wasp-lang/wasp/web/blog/2024-08-20-django-vs-wasp.md

 ![mage](/img/django-vs-wasp/usemage.png)

 :::note
-💡 The Mage functionality is also achievable via the terminal ("ai-generated"), but you need to provide your own open-ai api key for it to work.
+💡 The Mage functionality is also achievable via the terminal (`wasp new -> ai-generated`), but you need to provide your own OpenAI api key for it to work.
 :::

 ## Can you show us your support?